 This is a really quiet residential back street (think driving lessons), just a few minutes by foot from Peckham Rye Park & Common’s 113 acres.

 You're also within easy walking distance of three stations: Nunhead, Peckham Rye and Brockley (the latter two are on the London Overground network - all are Fare Zone 2).

 The immaculate future-proof home is more than the sum of its parts: no wasted space, light nor opportunity here!
 You’ve got countless thoughtful, practical and aesthetically-pleasing details - which a period home would struggle to provide.
 On point joinery, oversized doors throughout, and bespoke step-seating and an enormous roof light to the ground floor (there's another large roof light over the stairwell) are some of our favourite features.

 The eco-credentials are very strong with this one - these keep the building comfortable all the year round (while minimising running costs): you’ve got super insulation, triple-glazed windows and doors, and an innovative heat pump system; the MVHR (Mechanical Ventilation with Heat Recovery) filters and provides chilled air to keep things cool in summer, and warm air - combined with underfloor heating under the Italian terazzo flooring - keeps things toasty on even the coldest of days.

 A wildflower roof (yep!) combined with on-site rainwater storage also helps to minimise the impact of the building on its surroundings.

-In your front door and to your immediate right is a windowed hall area, with well-considered storage and seating, and office/correspondence space too.
+In your front door and to your immediate left is a windowed hall area, with well-considered storage and seating, and office/correspondence space too.

 Next along the hall there is a guest w.c. and you’ve useful cupboard space beyond that.
 Take a few stairs down and you’ll find the kitchen space, which leads seamlessly to the glorious dining and reception spaces.